victorporof/firefox-restartless-template/README.md

 Initially, please try to only use alphanumeric characters for the add-on's id and name.

-Optionally, you can also specify the add-on's description and version:
+Optionally, you can also specify the add-on's author, version, description etc.:

+* `./customize.sh -v 1.0` to set the version; this is useful for tracking bugs and letting your users know which add-on version they're using.
 * `./customize.sh -d "An awesome description"` to set the description; this will be shown on [addons.mozilla.org](https://addons.mozilla.org/en-US/developers/) when publishing your add-on.
-* `./customize.sh -v 1.0` to set the version; this is useful for tracking bugs and letting your users know which add-on version they're using.

 __Step 2__.
 Locate your Firefox profile directory.
 Read [this](http://kb.mozillazine.org/Profile_folder_-_Firefox) for more information.
 It's usually in these folders: